-Investments will be awarded for a period reflecting the expected time required to complete agreed activities.
-The funding allocation will be milestone based.
-The GHIT Fund has the right to terminate the investment agreement if:
+Investments will be awarded for a period of up to two years and reflecting the agreed activities and conditions based on the award notification from the GHIT Fund.
+The funding allocation will be milestone-based.
+The GHIT Fund has the right to terminate the Investment Agreement if, but not limited to: